ra1028/swiftui-hooks/README.md

 }
 ```

-SwiftUI-Hooks is a SwiftUI implementation of React Hooks.
+SwiftUI Hooks is a SwiftUI implementation of React Hooks.
 Brings the state and lifecycle into the function view, without depending on elements that are only allowed to be used in struct views such as `@State` or `@ObservedObject`.
 It allows you to reuse stateful logic between views by building custom hooks composed with multiple hooks.
 Furthermore, hooks such as `useEffect` also solve the problem of lack of lifecycles in SwiftUI.

-The API and behavioral specs of SwiftUI-Hooks are entirely based on React Hooks, so you can leverage your knowledge of web applications to your advantage.
+The API and behavioral specs of SwiftUI Hooks are entirely based on React Hooks, so you can leverage your knowledge of web applications to your advantage.

 There're already a bunch of documentations on React Hooks, so you can refer to it and learn more about Hooks.